 Capacity Bonus and Capacity Damages.
 Subject to Section 10.1, if the Actual Capacity in any Applicable Period would result in the Capacity Bonus being calculated for such Applicable Period to be greater than zero, Operator shall be entitled to receive the Capacity Bonus for that Applicable Period.
 Subject to Section 10.1, if the Actual Capacity in any Applicable Period would result in the Capacity Damages being calculated for such Applicable Period to be greater than zero, the Operator shall be assessed and shall pay the Capacity Damages for that Applicable Period.

-For purposes of determining any bonuses or damages, the results of those periods of production of Electricity which occur (a) within ninety (90) minutes of a "Hot Start" or (b) within twelve (12) hours of a "Cold Start" shall not be included the calculations of possible bonuses or damages; provided, that, as part of any monthly report Operator shall provide in detail those periods within such Month for which Operator believes so qualifies, as well as Operator's calculations of what needs to be excluded from the applicable calculations.
+For purposes of determining any bonuses or damages, the results of those periods of production of Electricity which occur (a) within ninety (90) minutes of a "Hot Start" or (b) within twelve (12) hours of a "Cold Start" shall not be included the calculations of possible bonuses or damages; provided, that, as part of any monthly report Operator shall provide in detail those periods within such Month for which Operator believes so qualifies, as well as Operator's calculations of what needs to be excluded from the applicable calculations and an explanation of why the results of those periods should be excluded.

 ARTICLE 10